EMT 201 CBT PRACTICE

 8 / 40

-8. The role of decomposers in an ecosystem is to:
+8. The ability of an ecosystem to resist or recover from disturbances is called:

 9 / 40